lookit/lookit-docs/docs/source/community-involvement.rst

 --------------------------------------------------------------------------------

-The goal of this Working Group is to maximize the researcher-facing experience, from discovering Lookit to deciding whether or not it might be a good fit for their research.
-For example, this group might create a webpage that is directed towards PIs, to determine in 3-5 minutes whether joining Lookit might be a good use of a graduate student’s time.
+The goal of this Working Group is to maximize the researcher-facing experience, from discovering CHS to deciding whether or not it might be a good fit for their research.
+For example, this group might create a webpage that is directed towards PIs, to determine in 3-5 minutes whether joining CHS might be a good use of a graduate student’s time.
-Another webpage might be directed towards graduate students, to get a sense of the types of research Lookit is a good fit for, and what types of skills would be necessary to conduct that research via Lookit.
-Much of this information already exists, but optimizing it for different audiences could make a big difference in the uptake of Lookit by research teams.
+Another webpage might be directed towards graduate students, to get a sense of the types of research CHS is a good fit for, and what types of skills would be necessary to conduct that research via CHS.
+Much of this information already exists, but optimizing it for different audiences could make a big difference in the uptake of CHS by research teams.

 The A-Team